poitevin/concealed-atlas/README.md

 ## License

 © Pedro Poitevin.
 All rights reserved.
-Exhibition inquiries welcome.
+Exhibition and educational use permitted by arrangement.
 Please contact [pedro.poitevin@gmail.com].

 ---